Mastias123/Assignment5/README.md

 # Assignment5

-To run the program stand in the root of the program and write the following command three different terminals:
+To run the program stand in the root of the program and write the following commands in three different terminals:

 'go run server/server.go -sPort 5001'